-Open space plays a vital role in making the Queenstown Lakes District a great place to live work and play and are places for people to meet, connect and get involved in the community.
+Open Space plays a vital role in making the Queenstown Lakes District a great place to live work and play and are places for people to meet, connect and get involved in the community.
 Parks and open spaces are also often host to many of the events and activities that bring visitors to the District and they are therefore critical to our economy.
 The outstanding landscapes, large open spaces and natural values are what draw many of the visitors to our region.
 It is critical to our economy in that our tourism sector relies so heavily on it.
-For Kāi Tahu narratives and cultural identity.

-The district is crisscrossed with ancient trails (ara tawhito) and these corridors are treasured places that can support taoka species, biodiversity restoration and whānau hikoi.
+For Kāi Tahu these landscapes speak to their histories, narratives and cultural identity.
+The district is criss-crossed with ancient trails (ara tawhito) and these corridors are treasured places that can support taoka species, biodiversity restoration and whānau hikoi.